geky/ramcrc32bd/README.md

 And some caveats:

-1. For _any_ error-correcting code, attempting to _correct_ errors
-   reduces the code's ability to _detect_ errors.
+1. For any error-correcting code, attempting to **correct** errors reduces the code's ability to **detect** errors.

    In the HD=4 example, we assumed 1 bit-error.
 If we were wrong and there were actually 3 bit-errors, we would have "corrected" to the wrong codeword.

-   In practice this isn't _that_ big of a problem.
-1 bit-errors are usually much more common than 3 bit-errors, and at 4 bit-errors you're going to have a collision anyways.
+   In practice this isn't that big of a problem.
+Fewer bit-errors are usually more common, and correcting bit-errors is usually more useful.
+   At 4 bit-errors you're going to end up with full collisions anyways.

    Still, it's good to be aware of this tradeoff.